Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

-Using these solutions for the cable properties along with measurements of the physical temperatures of the cable and the \qty{50}{\ohm} termination at the cable end that were made using temperature probes, we may predict the spectra at the GINAN receiver terminals owing to thermal emission of the cable.
-These predictions are compared with measurements in Extended Data Fig. \ref{fig:Cable_emission}.
-For a reasonably well matched antenna, we expect the errors in our modelling of the characteristics of the \qty{3.1}{\metre} cable, along with in situ measurements of its temperature, to predict and hence enable correction for cable additive thermal emission with errors with RMS value less than \qty{1}{\kelvin}.
+Using these solutions for the cable properties along with measurements of the physical temperatures of the cable and the \qty{50}{\ohm} termination at the cable end that were made using temperature probes, we predict the noise-temperature spectra at the GINAN receiver terminals owing to thermal emission of the cable.
+These predictions are compared with measurements in Supplementary Fig.~\ref{fig:Cable_emission}.
+For a reasonably well matched antenna, we expect the errors in our modelling of the characteristics of the \qty{3.1}{\metre} cable, along with in situ measurements of its temperature, to enable correction for cable additive thermal emission with RMS error less than \qty{1}{\kelvin}.
+The cable attenuation is less than $10\%$, and the accuracy of the measurement of the cable attenuation by the VNA embedded in the receiver is about $1\%$.
+Therefore, the error in cable attenuation results in scale calibration error less than about $0.1\%$.

-It may be noted here that the GINAN receiver is designed to connect directly to an antenna's terminals.
+Note that the GINAN receiver is designed to connect directly to an antenna's terminals.
 Avoiding a cable between antenna and receiver results in lower loss and smoother bandpass.
 This simplifies the calibration required to detect the very weak signals that GINAN targets, like the all-sky signal of the redshifted \qty{21}{cm} line during cosmic dawn.
 There is no need to additionally calibrate and model attenuation and emission from the antenna feed cable when the GINAN receiver is directly connected to the terminals of an antenna.
 Direct connection removes one of the few remaining manual calibration steps in the field (attaching calibration loads to the antenna end of the feed cable), removes the need to measure the temperature of the feed cable, and will reduce measurement uncertainty.